Humanitarian // Military Dialogue

 In this calendar you will find information on upcoming UN-CMCoord training events and CMCS Speaking events.

 We kindly ask UN-CMCoord experts to help us engage with the many partners we have.
-Our Section is privileged to be in demand and needs your collaboration to fulfill its mandate.
+CMCS is privileged to be in demand and needs your collaboration to fulfill its mandate.

 The Humanitarian Military Dialogue community website

 CMCS launched this website in November 2013 as part of the UN-CMCoord Community of Practice (CoP).
 The objective of this virtual platform is to allow UN-CMCoord practitioners, advocates and subject matters experts to exchange and collaborate.
 You will find CMCoord online resources, training calendars and activities.

 To join the discussion on Humanitarian-Military Dialogue, please visit the the dedicated Google+ Community Page and do not hesitate to share posts:

 Join us on Google+

 To join the discussion on Humanitarian-Military Dialogue, please visit the the dedicated Google+ Community Page and do not hesitate to share posts: "Humanitarian-Military Dialogue".